Devon Forest Kindergarten

 A typical day

-storytelling, crafts, games and lots of free play.
 A typical day might look like this:

-play cooking in the mud kitchen, make a wooden toy, build a den, bake bread over
+Free play and opportunity to engage in many activities: play cooking in the mud kitchen, make a wooden toy, build a den, make music, engage in water and mud play…the possibilities are endless.

 12:45: Free play and outdoor art and craft, storytelling, drama.
+We use oral storytelling and encourage the children to tell us their own stories, which we then act out.

-13:45: Cosy story time in the bell tent.
+13:45: Cosy book story time in the shelter or the sunshine!

 14.45: Get ready for home time.